THOMASELOVE/431-classes-2026/class10/README.md

 2. The Lab 3 answer sketch and grading rubric are posted to our Shared Drive now.
 Grades and feedback will appear next Tuesday.
 3. Please install [the ggExtra package](https://github.com/daattali/ggExtra).
 It's posted to our [list of R packages to install](https://github.com/THOMASELOVE/431-packages).
     - If you haven't updated your R Packages in a while, it's [definitely time to do that](https://thomaselove.github.io/431-2026/software.html#updating-your-r-packages).
 4. Last time, we talked about the favorite movies.
 Here's an update on [some of those results](https://github.com/THOMASELOVE/431-classes-2026/blob/main/movies/class09_results.md).
+More to come next week.

 ## About Loading R Packages